martinhaefner/simppl/README.md

 ## Status

-The library is used in a production project and but it still can be regarded as 'proof of concept'.
+The library is used in a production project but it still can be regarded as 'proof of concept'.
 Interface design may still be under change.
 Due to the simplicity of the glue layer and the main functionality provided by libdbus I would recommend to give it a try in real projects.

-## CopyLeft

-Feel free to do with the code whatever you want.
-It's free open-source code.

 ## First steps

-DBus uses an XML document for interface definition.
-This is rather tricky to read and typically source code is generated in order to provide these interfaces in the native programming language of a project. simppl/dbus does provide a binding written entirely in C++ itself.
-DBus provides many possibilities to map services (interfaces) to busnames and objectpaths.
-Simppl currently makes some assumptions and therefore looses some generality which is no problem for pure simppl projects but currently may provide trouble with accessing existing services which do not share these simplifications.
-But let's go on and see how a simppl service is defined.
-We will recall these facts later.
+The standard way to access DBus services is typically through using libdbus or GDBus.
+While the APIs are very powerful, they do not provide an adequate level of abstraction which could be provided by code generation from DBus interface definitions, i.e. the DBus introspection XML. simppl/dbus provides such an abstraction with the help of interface descriptions written entirely in C++.
+This results is service APIs which just looks like ordinary C++ function calls, on both sides, clients (aka. stub) and servers (aka. skeletons).

+The easiest way to implement services is to let simppl generate bus names and object paths for your service interface definitions.

 ### Defining an interface